netgroup-polito/mdo2frog4/README.md

 The Mdo2frog4 accept commands through its REST interface.
 The main REST commands to be used to interact with it are detailed in the following.
-The Mdo2frog4 uses the NETCONF protocol
+The Mdo2frog4 uses the NETCONF protocol.

 Get information about the Mdo2frog4